Instagram Combined Shape quotation Created with Sketch. 69

 Bookings in Outlook

-Need students to sign up for office hours, advising, or meetings?
-With Outlook Bookings, you can share a personal scheduling page where they can easily book in-person or virtual appointments.
-You control your availability, and confirmed meetings are automatically added to both calendars.
+Need students to sign up for office hours, advising, coaching, or project meetings?
+With Outlook, you can offer appointment slots that are easy to book.
+Simply share your personal Bookings page, and students or colleagues can schedule in-person or virtual meetings.
+You control your availability, and once a meeting is booked, it’s automatically added to both calendars!
 Watch Create A Personal Bookings Page – 09:21 for a full overview.

 Brightspace- Find How-to guides and resources on Brightspace (used to deliver course content and instruction).